babel/website/docs/plugin-proposal-decorators.md

 }
 ```

-If you are using `@babel/preset-env` and legacy decorators, you must manually enable the class elements transform:
+If you are using `@babel/preset-env` and legacy decorators, you must ensure the class elements transform is enabled regardless of your targets, because Babel only supports compiling legacy decorators when also compiling class properties:

 ```diff title="babel.config.json"
 {